On the arbitrarily long-term stability of conservative methods: Introduction

 In recent years, there has been vast renewed interests in structure-preserving discretizations; that is numerical methods which preserve underlying structures of differential equations at the discrete level \cite{MarWes01, Olv01, Hir03, leim04, HaiLubWan06, boch06, ArnFalWin06, ChrMunOwr11}.
 One primary motivation for these discretizations is, for some class of problems, the ability to preserve certain features inherent to the continuous problem is a determining factor for acceptance of numerical results.
 For instance, for ODEs with a Hamiltonian structure, preservation of phase space volume is a desirable feature for the discrete flow of symplectic methods \cite{HaiLubWan06}.
 For systems arising from variational formulation, the variational principle is preserved by variational integrators via extremizing the action integral over a finite dimensional discrete space \cite{MarWes01}.
 Beyond this primary motivation, structure-preserving discretizations can also possess additional stability and long-term properties.
 For example, symplectic methods have been shown to possess favorable long-term properties, such as near conservation of energy over an exponentially long time \cite{BenGio94}.
 Moreover, for completely integrable Hamiltonian systems, symplectic methods nearly conserve all first integrals depending only on action variables and have at most linear growth in the global error over an exponentially long time \cite{CalHai95,CalSan93,HaiLubWan06}.

 In the present work, we focus on the question pertaining to stability properties on the class of \emph{conservative methods}; specifically discretizations which exactly preserve conserved quantities at the discrete level.
 Conservative methods for ODEs and PDEs have a long history in numerical analysis \cite{CouFriLew67,LaBGre75, SimTarWon92, LiVu95, Gon96, QuiMcL08, FurMat10, DahOwr11, DahOwrYag11, CelAE12}.
+Traditionally, conservative methods have been proposed for various types of ODEs with special forms of conserved quantities \cite{Sha86, coo87, KanZai95, MclQui04, Cel09, BruIavTri15}.

+To the best knowledge of the authors, there are two general classes of exactly conservative methods for ODEs.
+One is the traditional projection method where the main idea is to project the discrete solution back onto the level set of the invariants after advancing some number of time steps with a standard numerical method \cite{HaiLubWan06}.
+The other general conservative method is called the discrete gradient method \cite{Qui97, McL99} which is based on rewriting the ODE system in a skew-gradient form so that first integrals can be conserved discretely.
+More recently, another general conservative method, called the multiplier method \cite{WanBihNav17a}, has been proposed to systematically discretize ODEs using generalizations of integrating factors.

-Traditionally, conservative methods have been proposed for various types of equations and special forms of conserved quantities.
-Unfortunately, it is perhaps due to the specialization of these methods that fundamental stability properties may have been overlooked.
-Recently, a general conservative method, called the multiplier method \cite{WanBihNav16}, has been proposed for discretizing ODEs and PDEs so that their underlying conserved quantities can be exactly preserved at the discrete level.
-Motivated by the general applicability of the multiplier method, it is important, in our view, to provide a general stability result for conservative methods; specifically for the case of ODEs.
-On the outset, this may seem like an impossible task as most discretizations constructed by the multiplier method do not possess an a priori common structure and are often nonlinear in nature.
+Motivated by the general applicability of these conservatives method, it is important, in our view, to provide a general stability result for conservative methods; specifically for the case of ODEs.
+On the outset, this may seem like an impossible task as most discretizations constructed by these methods do not possess an a priori common structure and are often nonlinear in nature.
 Fortunately, these difficulties can be resolved when one takes the point of view that \emph{long-term stability} is intimately connected with the topology of the conserved quantities.
 Specifically for ODEs, under some appropriate conditions, we will show using basic topological arguments that the global error of a conservative method is \emph{bounded for all time}.